-Don't let a surprise competency test stop you from landing the job.
+Don't let a surprise competency test during the hiring process stop you from landing the job.

 Candidates who are in active job-search mode know that in order to land their dream jobs, they need a great resume and exceptional cover letter.
 They also know they need to prepare for the interview, research the employer, and look for interview tips for any situation.
 And yet, pre-employment competency testing doesn't get as much coverage, which is why many professionals are usually surprised to see one during the interview.

 So, why do employers conduct these tests?

 The main reason is to validate the candidate's resume.
 After all, nearly four out of every five recruiters have encountered candidates who lie on their resumes.
 Since past work experience and technical qualifications are both on the shortlist of common lies, it makes a lot of sense to test for those competencies and weed out unqualified candidates.
 This also explains why 82 percent of companies are now using some form of pre-employment aptitude test, according to a Talent Board's Candidate Experience Research report.

 What does that mean for job applicants?
 What do you need to know if you are facing a pre-employment assessment?
 How can you prepare?
 And what are some of the best practices to help your performance day of?
 This article will cover these questions (and more) in a comprehensive, all-you-need-to-know guide.

 To start, it's important to know that there are dozens of pre-employment testing platforms and apps that an employer could use — some industry-specific and some not.
 An assessment can measure any and all of the following: skill proficiency, honesty, cognitive capacity, emotional intelligence, physical ability, and personality … or even several things at once.
 Some companies use standardized tests, while others customize tests before deploying them.
 In other words, it's difficult to know with 100 percent certainty what kind of a pre-employment test you will have to complete.
 However, knowing the landscape, common practices, and pitfalls of popular platforms can certainly help.